Skip to main content

 Type

-SPARC researchers will help to shape policy, inform funding and drive evidence-based debate at the United Nations Convention on Biological Diversity COP 16.
+New SPARC evidence on how better natural resource management can support peacebuilding is helping to shape policy at the United Nations Convention on Biological Diversity COP 16.

 A farmer in the Kibirichia area of Mount Kenya – Image by Neil Palmer / 2010 CIAT - CC BY-SA 2.0 Conference